James Wild Horse Trap

 The James Wild Horse Trap in Nye County, Nevada, near Fish Springs, is a historic site that is listed on the U.S. National Register of Historic Places.
 It was the location of a corral and fences used to capture wild horses, built out of dead Juniper trees.
-It is as described in a book by Will James, Sand, or Lone Cowboy, published by Charles Scribner%27s Sons in 1930.
+It is as described in a book by Will James, Sand, or Lone Cowboy, published by Charles Scribner's Sons in 1930.